 Why Are Soaker Hoses Valuable Garden Tools?

-A soaker hose uses water very efficiently.
+A soaker hose is a very efficient way to water.
 It does not spray water into the air where it evaporates before it hits the ground.
 Additionally, soaker hoses provide focused watering.

 With a soaker hose, you can place the hose exactly where you want the water.
 When set up correctly, a soaker hose delivers a slow, steady delivery of water.
-This reduces runoff and maximizes the amount of water your plants receive.
+This reduces runoff and maximizes the number of gallons of water your plants receive.